borgessc/lambda-function/Readme.md

 # Manual Lambda validation

-During the test running the api gateway from URL return error 500, but running the aws lambda invoke works to validade handlers function via CLI
+During the test running the api gateway from URL returns error 500, but running the aws lambda invoke works to validade handlers function via CLI.

+If for some reason the API-GW URL doesn't work it's possible to validate the Function running as show below.

 `AWS_PROFILE=user-root-test aws lambda invoke --region=ap-southeast-2 --function-name="ServerlessExample" output.txt`